YiSamYan/Job-Tracker-App/README.md

 Option to also import a list of jobs provided

 Web Scraping Feature
-This application includes a web scraping feature that automatically pulls job details (title, company, description) from job postings on Indeed and LinkedIn.
+This application includes a web scraping feature that automatically pulls job details (title, company, description) from job posting urls.
+(will not work with sites that blocks scraping requests)

 1. Selenium is used to render the dynamic content of the job posting pages.
 2. BeautifulSoup is used to parse the rendered HTML and extract relevant job information.